-Favorite Access panel:

-Shows a list of the favorite access you have configured.
-See Configuring KVM Ports (on page 36).
+- Favorite Access panel: Shows a list of the favorite access you have configured.
+See Configuring KVM and Serial Ports (on page 74).

 - CC-SG Targets panel:

 - Shows a list of all CC-SG Targets.
-Targets with KVM access also show port status.
+Targets with KVM/Serial access also show port status.

+- Video group opens all the configured clients ."M-KVM" access method is assigned to the Video group.

 - Left-click on the Target opens the appropriate client.
 If there is more than one access method defined, the following hierarchy applies for which type of Access to use:

+- M-KVM

 - KVM

+- Ser

 - RDP

 - VNC

 - SSH

 - ESXi

 - Next to the Target name, all configured access methods are listed.
 Click

 the access method directly to open the appropriate client.
 If there are

 multiple Access Points of the same type defined then the most

-recently added added Access Point is opened.
+recently added Access Point is opened.